paul2048/InstagramLogoDetection/README.md

 1. Clone this repo: `git clone https://github.com/paul2048/InstagramLogoDetection`
 2. Create the virtual environment: `python3 -m venv env`
 3. Install the server's required packages: `pip3 install requirements.txt`
-4. Install the frontend packages inside the "frontend" folder: `npm i`
+4. Install the frontend's required packages inside the "frontend" folder: `npm i`
 5. (OPTIONAL) If you have a dedicated GPU, [install CUDA and CUDNN](https://medium.com/geekculture/install-cuda-and-cudnn-on-windows-linux-52d1501a8805) if you want faster training

 ## Settings